Competing orders in the honeycomb lattice $t$-$J$ model: More Details on Uniform States

-To demonstrate the existence of the SC order for $d_{x^2-y^2}$-wave stripe states, we show the SC order as $D$ increases in Fig. \ref{fig:7}.
-We observe that the SC order with $D=12$ is rather close to the SC order with $D=14$ for each class of states with different stripe periods, and results with the larger $D=16$ also indicate the existence of the SC order for $d_{x^2-y^2}$-wave stripe states.
-Furthermore, unlike states with a $\pi$-phase shift of the staggered magnetization at $\rho_l > 0.5$, states at $\rho_l < 0.5$ show an AFM order, which is similar to uniform states but with higher energies.
-Two peaks in the SC order with a change of $\rho_l$ characterize the transition from uniform-like states to stripe states.

 In this process, we employ the VUMPS algorithm \cite{10.21468/SciPostPhysLectNotes.7, PhysRevB.97.045145, PhysRevB.98.235148} to contract the two-dimensional tensor network to calculate physical quantities.
-To assure the convergence of physical quantities with environmental bond dimension $\chi$, we compute the energy per hole and the SC order of uniform $d$-wave states with $D=14$ and various $\chi$ in Fig. \ref{fig:8}.
-When $\chi \gtrsim 4 D$, the energy per hole appears to be convergent, so does the SC order.
+To assure the convergence of physical quantities with environmental bond dimension $\chi$, we compute the energy per hole and the SC order of uniform $d$-wave states with $D=14$ and various $\chi$ in Fig. \ref{fig:7}.
+When $\chi \gtrsim 4 D$, the energy per hole appears to be convergent, and so does the SC order.

 Using $D=10,12,14,16$ results, we perform a linear extrapolation in $1/D$ for various physical quantities.
-Fig. \ref{fig:9} depicts the extrapolation of the energy per hole for three uniform states and details about the linear extrapolation.
-In Fig. \ref{fig:9}(b, d, f), the energies per hole for three uniform states satisfy $E(D) = e_0 + \alpha D^{-1}$.
+Figure \ref{fig:8} depicts the extrapolation of the energy per hole for three uniform states and details about the linear extrapolation.
+In Figs. \ref{fig:8}(b), \ref{fig:8}(d) and \ref{fig:8}(f), the energies per hole for three uniform states satisfy $E(D) = e_0 + \alpha D^{-1}$.
 In the extrapolation, we also discover that three uniform states are nearly degenerate at small hole doping $\delta < 0.06$.

+When the energy per site exhibits a convex relationship with respect to hole doping, it indicates that the system maintains stability.
+This suggests that as hole doping increases, the energy per hole will correspondingly escalate in a linear manner.
+If the energy per hole reaches its minimum at a specific doping level, denoted as $\delta_c$, phase separation transpires for hole doping $\delta$ ranging between $0$ and $\delta_c$ \cite{PhysRevLett.113.046402,PhysRevLett.64.475}.
+As shown in Figs. \ref{fig:8}(a) and \ref{fig:8}(c), we can see the minima of energy per hole is approximately close to half filling for uniform $d+id$-wave and $d_{xy}$-wave states in the extrapolation with $1/D$, indicating no phase separation for these two states.
+At $\delta > 0.05$, we observe the possible $\delta_c = 0.06$ for W8 stripe state in Fig. \ref{fig:4}, which suggests phase separation for $\delta < 0.06$.
+However, more detailed studies for stripe states at larger $D$ are required to handle the issue.